tjthejuggler/tail/wallpaper_slideshow/DOCUMENTATION.md

 - Refresh the current wallpaper

 Notes are stored in the `~/.wallpaper_notes` directory in a JSON file.
 Each note is associated with a specific wallpaper file path.

+The notes window now uses the new wallpaper tracking system for instant access to the current wallpaper, making it much faster and more reliable when adding notes to the current wallpaper.

 ### Wallpaper History